newsch/hairy_plotter/README.md

 - Keenan Zucker
 - Patrick Huston

-## Running the Example
+## Quick Start (client only)

-This requires a running bear server.
+This requires a running Bear server, and a [Twilio ⟶ MQTT Gateway](https://github.com/olin-build/twilio-mqtt-gateway).

+In class, you were given your Twilio phone number, and the credentials for The Bear server and Twilio gateway.

-1. Follow the setup instructions below.
+1. Follow the Install instructions below.
 2. Run `python3 examples/sms_bear_gateway.py`
 3. Send a text message to your Twilio phone number.